 In this article, we’ve got a comprehensive review of the Galaxy Tab.
 We’ll look at the hardware, the practicalities of using it as a day-to-day device and phone and review some of the built-in applications.
 Along the way, we’ll look at the debate about the optimum size for a phone/tablet and find out whether the Tab works as a mass-market consumer device.

 Our review is based on a final consumer release version of the Galaxy Tab provided to us by Samsung.
-Please see the disclosure notice at the end of the article.

 We loved the clean design of the Galaxy Tab.
 The front of the Tab features a 7-inch capacitive (heat sensitive) TFT touchscreen and four touch-sensitive buttons directly below (standard buttons on Android devices: menu, home, back and search).
 The screen looks absolutely fabulous: it’s bright, gives clear and high-resolution imagery and is responsive.
 The touchscreen supports multi-touch across the operating system so you can use intuitive gestures such as “pinch to zoom” for web browsing, newspaper reading and photo viewing.
 The screen uses toughened Gorilla Glass which can apparently survive a direct bullet impact according to someone who was mean enough to try.